Spatial Manifestations of Order Reduction in Runge-Kutta Methods for Initial Boundary Value Problems: Weak Stage Order

 The idea behind WSO is to find conditions on $(A, \veci{b}, \veci{c})$ independent of $\dt$, that decrease the amplitude (from $O(\dt^{q+1})$) of the singular terms $\vecipower{\Erralpha}{T} \veci{\errs}$ appearing in the error $\errl(x)$ from \eqref{eq:IRK_mat_eqn2}; equivalently viewed as decreasing the contributions $\vecipower{\Erralpha}{T}\vec{r}_i \, \ef_i$ of the singular functions $\ef_i$ in \eqref{eq:EigenModesLinComb}.
 We show below that the invariant subspaces of the Butcher tableau matrix $A$ play a key role and define the WSO condition: \begin{definition}[Weak stage order] A Runge-Kutta scheme $(A, \veci{b}, \veci{c})$ has weak stage order $\soq \geq 1$, if there exists a vector space $\mathcal{V} \subseteq \mathbb{R}^s$ that contains the stage order residuals $\sov{j} \in \mathcal{V}$, for $1 \leq j \leq \soq$, and also satisfies the following two properties: \begin{enumerate}[(i)] \item (Orthogonality property) $\mathcal{V} \subset \vec{b}^\perp$, i.e., $\vecipower{b}{T} \veci{v} = 0$ for all $\veci{v} \in \mathcal{V}$. \item (Invariant subspace property) $\mathcal{V}$ is $A$-invariant, i.e., $A\veci{v} \in \mathcal{V}$ for all $\veci{v} \in \mathcal{V}$. \end{enumerate} \end{definition} \begin{remark}[Weak stage order as order conditions] By the Cayley-Hamilton theorem, Definition~\ref{def:WeakStageOrder} is equivalent to (see \cite{KetchesonSeiboldShirokoffZhou2019} for a short proof): The vector $\vec{b}$ is orthogonal to the column space $C(G)$ of the (controllability) matrix

 The standard order conditions already imply, via Proposition~\ref{prop:StageOrderVectorOrthog}, that $\vec{b}$ is orthogonal to a subset of the columns of $G$.
-Hence, WSO can be viewed as imposing extra order conditions $\vec{b} \perp C(G)$. \TheoremEnd \end{remark} Definition~\ref{def:WeakStageOrder} generalizes the notion of stage order, and is automatically satisfied by a scheme with classical stage order $q$.
+Hence, WSO can be viewed as imposing extra order conditions $\vec{b} \perp C(G)$. \TheoremEnd \end{remark}

+Definition~\ref{def:WeakStageOrder} generalizes the notion of stage order, and is automatically satisfied by a scheme with classical stage order $q$.
 Every RK scheme has both classical stage order $q \geq 1$ and WSO $\soq \geq 1$, since $A \veci{e} = \veci{c}$ guarantees that $\sov{1} = \veci{0}$.
 The (abstract) Definition~\ref{def:WeakStageOrder} is helpful in simplifying proofs involving WSO, while the alternative viewpoint in Remark~\ref{def:WeakStageOrderPractical} is useful in practice to construct schemes satisfying high WSO.
 Note that WSO $\soq$ implies WSO $\soq-1$, which follows directly from the construction of $G$ in Remark~\ref{def:WeakStageOrderPractical}.
 A simplifying criterion for WSO arises when the stage order residuals $\sov{j}$ are eigenvectors of $A$.
 We refer to this situation as the weak stage order eigenvector criterion: \begin{definition}[WSO eigenvector criterion] A RK scheme satisfies the eigenvector criterion of order $\soq_{e}$ if for each $1 \leq j \leq \soq_{e}$ there exists $\zeta_j$ such that $A \sov{j} = \zeta_j \sov{j}$, and $\vecipower{b}{T}\sov{j} = 0$. \end{definition}

 Weak stage order is a linear concept, and the analysis in this section shows that it remedies order reduction for linear IBVPs \eqref{eq:IBVP}.
-In addition, it plausibly also does so for nonlinear PDE IBVPs in which the b.c.\ are linear (e.g., Dirichlet), see \Srm\ref{ssec:NumExamples_VicousBurgers}.
 In contrast, for problems in which the root cause of order reduction itself is nonlinear, or time dependent, WSO may not achieve the same benefit that classical stage order does.
+See also \cite{KetchesonSeiboldShirokoffZhou2019}, which further devises additional schemes that satisfy the WSO eigenvector criterion, as well as limitations of the WSO eigenvector criterion.